franleplant/python-for-javascript-developers/DOC.md

 }
 ```

-python has mainly one way of declaring variables i.e. by assignment.
+Python has mainly one way of declaring variables i.e. by assignment.
 It ressembles Javascript's `var`.

 ```python
 myVar = 123
 ```

 ## Objects